 A barber and a bar combined.
 A place to meet up with some friends and get a haircut.
 All in 1 afternoon.
 Quirky, but quite cool.
 The function was the American Whiskey tasting and food pairing experience with Brown Forman’s American Whiskey ambassador Cam Dawson together with Jack Daniel’s and Woodford Reserve.

 Cam is a Scottish bar tender who won the Jack Daniel’s Birthday Cocktail Competition in 2009 with his serve Jasper’s Jam.
 Today he is the Jack Daniel’s Old No 7 Ambassador.
 Cam was not there to make us cocktails, he flew in to chat to a few selected whisky friends about the Jack Daniel’s and Woodford Reserve brands.

 He also brought with him 2 very interesting and special bottles for us to taste.
 More on that later.
 Walking in, I was very happy to see my beautiful friend Emily from Whizzky and also a few of the guys from Wild about Whisky.
 They drove all the way from Dullstroom for the function.

 First up Cam chatted about the process at the Jack Daniel’s distillery.
-All Jack Daniel’s whisky is filtered through 3 meters (10 feet) sugar maple charcoal.
-This process known as the Lincoln County process removes impurities.
-Cam had a spirit sample before and after filtering and it is amazing how big the impact of the CL process is.
+All Jack Daniel’s whiskey is filtered through 3 meters (10 feet) sugar maple charcoal.
+This process known as the Lincoln County (LC) process removes impurities.
+Cam had a spirit sample before and after filtering and it is amazing how big the impact of the LC process is.
 You could clearly smell the difference.
 After chatting about the distillery and the founder Jasper “Jack” Daniel we got to taste some whiskey.

 First up was the standard Jack Daniel’s Old No. 7.
 Known world wide and the mainstay of the brand.
 Everybody know Old No 7.
 If you have not tried it, read my tasting notes here.